pierrediedhiou/cybersecurity-journey/glossary.md

 assessments
 - **Email Forensics** — Digital forensics investigating emails to determine if they are part of phishing or fraudulent campaigns
+- **EDR** — Endpoint Detection and Response, a security solution deployed on every system that protects against advanced threats and can contain and eradicate detected threats
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file